GaelGil/sentence-generator/README.md

 In this website you can input some text into a form that will then generate a sentence from that text.
 It does this by createing a markov chain with the text.
 If you dont know what a markov chain is you can go to my [website](https://gaelgil.github.io/my_markov_chain/) where I go over a basic markov chain.
 But in its simplest form it creates a dictionary with probabolities.
 These probabilities can be used to predict what words come after each ohter.
 With this we can createa sentence.
 Down below will be a visual to even further understand.

 ![image of markov chain](./chain.png)
-The image of above is a markov chain a visual of a very simple markov chain.
+The image of above is a simple markov chain.
 As you can see Point E is more likely to go to Point A, but Point A is just slightly more likely to go back to it’s self.
 A real life example of this is the weather.
 Using a markov chain you can predict what the weather will be given the weather before.
 If we create a visual representation for the weather a simple visual would look like this.

 ## Try it out